 Interestingly, we also find that much like Greek civilizations, Mayan architecture was built atop a cornerstone.
 However, Mayan architecture is square, as opposed to round, and holds its structure even if one piece is removed.
 Though the limestone of the temples have been eaten away by the encroaching jungle over the past millennia, they have retained their structure, shape and integrity with only the facade of the limestone crumbling away and the remaining buildings intact underneath the overgrowth.

-We were enthralled with our experience at Chichen Itza with kids.
+As a family, we were enthralled with our experience at Chichen Itza with kids.
 We found the juxtaposition of a civilization that believed in honoring pure and sacred ritualistic beliefs that centered around a knowledge of Christ alongside a culture that was brutal, heartless and savage.
 It is a story that we see repeat itself throughout human history.
 Greed and lust leading a once sophisticated and remarkable society down a path of soulless depravity.
 We have these physical remains to give us a window of understanding, but we lack the ability to compare the parallels of this ancient civilization to modern times because they seem so far removed.

 Walking the grounds at Chichen Itza with kids provides a singular experience.
 Serpent heads border the walls of the buildings and are incredibly intricate and represent a connection between earth and heaven, while intermixed you’ll find eerily despondent Jaguars that hover atop thrones carrying bowls which held sacrificial hearts taken from living victims.